Audi A2 e-tron

 Positioning and segment

-• A spiritual successor to the original Audi A2, but fully electric
+- A deliberate nod to the original Audi A2, fully electric

 MEB+ is intended as an evolution, not a revolution, meaning Audi can bring a compact EV to market faster while focusing investment on future SSP-based models later in the decade.